Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 21. What Methods, Training Or Tools Have Helped You Be An Effective Instructional Coach?
 How Did You Implement Those Development Skills?

-Simple Answer Simple Answer: Simple Answer: Jim Knight instructional coaching certification enhanced my strategic planning skills and teacher toolkits immensely.
+Example Answer: Simple Answer: Jim Knight Instructional Coaching certification enhanced my strategic planning skills and teacher toolkits immensely.

 I helped facilitate a number of “collaborative colleague” peer discussion groups that demonstrated his principles of partnership that teachers later brought back to their teams at grade level.